somawanshi24/Zomato_Pulse_Tracking_What_Really_Drives_Restaurant_Success/README.md

 # Zomato Business Intelligence Dashboard

-A single-page, navigation-driven Power BI dashboard analyzing 9,500+ restaurants across 15 countries, built as a Business Analyst portfolio project.
-Styled as a branded executive dashboard with bookmark-based section navigation, giving the feel of a multi-screen app on one page.
+A single-page, navigation driven Power BI dashboard analyzing 9,500+ restaurants across 15 countries, built as a Business Analyst portfolio project.
+Styled as a branded executive dashboard with bookmark-based section navigation, giving the feel of a multi screen app on one page.

 ---